Felicia Marie-Nicole Smith Arrested For Setting 6-Month-Old Boy On Fire, Leaving Him To Die On Railroad Tracks

 The family wrote in an obituary that Levi was the “happiest baby who always had a big smile.”

 “He spent his time playing with siblings and cousins especially outdoors,” the family wrote (via The Town Talk).
 “He was an animal lover and anytime he could get his hands on his dog, (Rex) he loved to pull his ears.
 Levi was a blessing to our family and everyone who met him.
-We will always remember him as our little ‘Chunky Monkey.’ ”
+We will always remember him as our little ‘Chunky Monkey.'”

 Police had not yet said if they have any other suspects for the boy’s murder, and have not identified the men who allegedly broke into his family’s home and attacked his mother with mace.